FMZennaro/CausalAbstraction/notebooks/README.md

 3. **Transformations and Abstractions**: Another tutorial notebook where we consider the concept of transformation and exact transformations from [Rubenstein2017] and we perform a first example-driven comparison between abstractions [Rischel2020] and transformations.

+4. **Automating Abstraction Error**: In this notebook we automate the estimation of abstraction error using the framework introduced in [Rischel2020] and explored in the notebook *Categorical Abstraction*.
+We implement a function that estimate abstraction error as a function of a chosen evaluation set and metric.

 ## Disclaimers